 Once you checked all the boxes then it’s time to train.

 However, if you notice that your neck seems to bother you after some number of reps, try to be flexible with your training program.

 Just because someone is doing 200 swings a day, and it works wonders for them, it doesn’t mean you should be doing the same approach.

 Especially if you feel pain.

-The same with number of training session.
+The same with the number of training sessions.

 Start slowly.
 Even once a week.